adamcysec/adamcysec.github.io/_posts/design/2022-07-18-Making-cisaCatalogBot.md

 The bot is complete!
 Now I just need to schedule `cisa_alerts.py` to run periodically and reset the the database ( `db.txt` ) once per day.

 I will use my favorite python scheduler called [Rocketry](https://github.com/Miksus/rocketry).
-I will create a new file called `rocket_cisa_alerts.py` and save the following code:
+I can create a new file called `rocket_cisa_alerts.py` and save the following code:

 ```
 from rocketry import Rocketry